 - Payment due date from delivery of invoice or the preferred billing method.

-- Arrears or advance clause detailing how far behind or ahead the payments are to be made for the goods or services
+- Arrears or advance clause detailing how far behind or ahead the payments are to be made for the goods or services.

-What does ‘good faith’ mean in a commercial contract?
+What does ‘good faith’ mean?

 For more information read our article about the use of good faith clauses in business contracts.

-Can you cancel a commercial contract?
+Can you cancel a contract?

-Can commercial contracts be changed or updated?
+Can contracts be changed or updated?

 How long does a commercial contract last for?

 A contract can last as long or as short a time as you both agree.
 It can be expressed to be: